Executive Vice President and Chief Financial Officer

-Savoy joined Duke Energy in 2001 as a manager in Duke Energy's energy trading unit, Duke Energy North America.
-He was named director of trading and risk services later in that year.
+Previously, Savoy served as the company’s chief transformation and administrative officer, where he led the company’s business transformation through digital innovation, new ways of working and process redesign.
+He had responsibility for the enterprise business services and technology team, including the information and technology, administrative services, supply chain and human resources organizations.
+Prior to that, Savoy served as Duke Energy’s chief accounting officer and controller.
+He joined the company in 2001 as a manager in Duke Energy’s energy trading unit, Duke Energy North America, and he was named director of trading and risk services later in that year.
 Savoy led derivative accounting and trading control functions for energy trading and marketing activities and was instrumental in the successful wind-down and disposition of Duke Energy North America in 2005.

-Following Duke Energy's merger with Cinergy in 2006, he was appointed as vice president and controller of the commercial power segment and responsible for accounting, financial reporting and internal controls functions.
-In 2009, Savoy was named director of forecasting and analysis where he played a significant role in addressing challenging business and strategic issues, including leading financial due diligence for the Duke Energy/Progress Energy merger completed in 2012.
-He became Duke Energy’s controller and chief accounting officer in September 2013.
+Following Duke Energy’s merger with Cinergy in 2006, he was appointed vice president and controller of the commercial power segments.
+In 2009, Savoy was named director of forecasting and analysis, where he played a significant role in addressing challenging business and strategic issues, including leading financial due diligence for the Duke Energy/Progress Energy merger completed in 2012.

-Savoy earned a Bachelor of Business Administration degree in accounting from Lamar University in Beaumont, Texas and completed the Advanced Management Program at the Fuqua School of Business at Duke University in Durham, N.C.
+Before joining Duke Energy, Savoy was a manager with the international accounting firm Deloitte & Touche.
+Savoy earned a Bachelor of Business Administration degree in accounting from Lamar University in Beaumont, Texas, and completed the Advanced Management Program at the Fuqua School of Business at Duke University in Durham, N.C.
 He is a certified public accountant in both Texas and Ohio.